gunjkuiot/Washing-Machine-Simulation/README.md

-washing machine project with picsimlab , MPLAB X IDE and MPLAB XC Compiler this project deign and development of the washing machine - in picsimlab
+This project is design of many different mode washing machine project with picsimlab , MPLAB X IDE and MPLAB XC Compiler this project deign and development of the washing machine - in picsimlab